ahartz1/modern-art/README.md

 * You will need to have **python&nbsp;3** installed on your machine or have access to a python&nbsp;3 interpreter.
 See [python's site](https://www.python.org/) for details.

+* You will need to make sure that you have a virtual environment running in the folder that you intend to work from.

 * You will need to download and install the requirements file (`pip install -r requirements.txt`) in the folder that you intend to work from.

 #### Running This Program